worldcoin/hubble-commander/docs/badger/data_structures.md

 ### Pending Deposit

-- Holds individual pending deposits until they are moved into **Pending Deposit SubTrees**.
+- Holds individual pending deposits until they are moved into **Pending Deposit Subtrees**.
 Individual deposits correspond to `DepositQueued` events emitted by the SCs.

 Key: <subtreeID, depositIndex> `models.DepositID`